Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter6.md

 > **note:** Works in combination with your prevoius Type choise, for example => **Percentage on transaction** or **Amount for item**.
 There is one exception, an amount discount cant be given on a transaction.
 8. Select the **Sort**.
 > **note:** When you choose Open, everytime you select this discount a pop-up will appear where you need to fill in the discount.
 When it's fixed it will always be the same discount that you need to fill in in the next step.
-9. Fill in the ** Fixed amount/percentage**.
+9. Fill in the ** Fixed amount or percentage**.
 When you chose Open, you cant fill in this field.
 10. Press on save at the bottom right => push Save.
 11. Continue adding discounts until your done.